equinor/Aga8Calc/docs/usermanual.rst

       - C (degree Celsius)
       - K (Kelvin)

+-   `<Properties>` contains one or more `<Property>` elements.
+    These are the results that will be written to the OPC server.
+    The Attributes of the `<Property>` element are:

+    - `Tag` is the OPC item to write to.
--   `<calculation>` lets you select what type of result that will be put into the `<result_tag>` element.
+    - `Property` is the result that will be written to the OPC item.
       The possible options are:

       - CompressibilityFactor
       - Density
       - Enthalpy
       - Entropy
       - GibbsEnergy
       - InternalEnergy
       - IsentropicExponent
       - IsobaricHeatCapacity
       - IsochoricHeatCapacity
       - JouleThomsonCoefficient
       - MolarConcentration
       - MolarMass
       - SpeedOfSound

--   `<result_tag>` is the OPC item for the calculation result.
+    - `Type` is the datatype that the OPC server expects for the item.
-    The result value will be written to this item on the OPC server.
+      Possible types are:

+      - `single` a 32-bit floating point type.
+      - `double` a 64-bit floating point type.

 A complete, minimal configuration file could look like this.